-In order to keep the price as low as possible, our shelters are designed so the average person, or couple, can easily install it themselves.
+In order to keep the price as low as possible, our shelters are designed so the average person, or couple, can easily install it themselves in about six, or so, hours.
 With the modular design, it's easy to carry all the pieces of the shelter into your bedroom.
-There are only a couple of pieces that weigh around 100 lbs. each.
+There are only a couple of pieces that weigh around 130 lbs. each.
 The remaining pieces weigh much less.
 The largest piece can easily be carried into the bedroom by two people or brought into any bedroom on a dolly by one person.
-Installation isn’t complicated, but it will take you half a day, or more, to complete the installation correctly.
 Check out the A.C.E.
 Shelter Installation Instructions to see just how easy it is.

 If your primary concern is whether or not you’re physically able to quickly enter the shelter under your bed, you may want to crawl into your shelter ahead of time on nights when a tornado is forecast and go to sleep with the door open.
 If you are alerted to a tornado hitting near your home, you simply close the door and you’re safe.
 No other shelter gives you this comfortable option.

 This is my 85-year-old mother getting into her shelter for the

 She has a bad back and she can still get into her shelter in about 20 seconds.

 We have actually sold more shelters to seniors than any other age group.